darasus/ai-blog/content/javafx-and-multimedia.md

   IoT is expected to be worth $3.9 trillion by the year 2020.
 With the advent of Java 8, there has been renewed interest in Java from the developer community.
   Java has been used to develop embedded systems since its early days."
+intro: New technologies and breakthroughs in semiconductor fabrication have enabled the creation of advanced mobile devices.
+These mobile devices are not just used for voice calls or text messaging.
+They can now be used to capture images, record videos, and listen to music.
+Java has always been at the forefront of new technology adoption, thanks to its portability, consistency across various implementations, and large codebase.
+If you think that Java is just good for business applications and websites, then you need to think again.
+With the advent of Java 8 and Android apps based on this version of the language, there is a renewed focus on mobile development using Java.
+This has led to several innovations in the area of embedded devices with IoT-enabled edge computing and Machine Learning (ML) based artificial intelligence systems.
+The latest technology being adopted by both enterprises and developers is the Internet of Things (IoT).
 ---

 ## What is the Internet of Things?